-We discuss some of the more interesting classes in the $\mathcal{VC}$ hierarchy, classify some central $\mathcal{NP}$ problems and mention compression-complete problems for the classes.
-The existence of a compression algorithm for a complete problem for some class entails the collapse of the hierarchy up to that class into $\mathcal{VC}0$ .
+We discuss some of the more interesting classes in the \mathcal{VC} hierarchy, classify some central \mathcal{NP} problems and mention compression-complete problems for the classes.
+Note that the existence of a compression algorithm for a complete problem for some class entails the collapse of the hierarchy up to that class into \mathcal{VC}0 .

-In addition, we study the compression of $\mathcal{NP}$ search problems.
+In addition, we study the compression of \mathcal{NP} search problems.
 That is, compressing an instance in a way that maintains all the information about a witness for the problem.
 We show that the compression of a class of decision problems also implies compression for the corresponding search problems.
 Formally:

-Theorem 1.3 If a class $\mathcal{VC}k$ has a compression algorithm, then for any $L \in \mathcal{VC}k$ there is a compression algorithm for the corresponding search problem.
+Theorem 1.3 If a class \mathcal{VC}k has a compression algorithm, then there is a compression algorithm for the search problem of a relation R_L of $L \in \mathcal{VC}k$.

-This theorem turns out to be useful for the cryptanalytic result regarding the bounded storage model we present in Section 5.
+This theorem turns out to be useful for the cryptanalysis result regarding the bounded storage model we present in Section 4.